vaartis/soxx/README.md

 The only outside dependencies are NodeJS and MongoDB, just installing them should be enough to get things running by just typing `sbt run`.

+## Notes

+In order for collection watching to work mongodb needs to be configured as a cluster.